-Especially in a very large company, the proximity of you to the customer is likely to be far compared to that of a start-up.
-That’s why it’s incredibly important to spot indicators of churn before they happen.
+Especially in a very big company, the distance between you and the customer is likely to be far compared to a small business.
+Because of this, it’s very important to look for signs of churn before it happens.

-Even if the customer does complain, if the right team or person is not notified, then their complaint will simply be lost, the problem unresolved, and you can be sure to have one less customer in your database.
+Even if the customer complains, if you don’t tell the right team or person, their complaint will be lost, the problem won’t be fixed, and you can be sure that you’ve lost a customer.

-At this point, it becomes important to have a tool, a solution, a platform that allows you to be aware of everything at every touch point.
+At this point, you need a tool, a solution, or a platform that lets you know everything at every point of contact.

-If you have the ability to collect feedback from your customers or users at all levels of the customer journey, and that this feedback is assigned to the right employees, then your satisfaction ratio can only improve.
+If you can get feedback from your customers or users at all stages of the customer journey and make sure it gets to the right employees, your satisfaction rate can only go up.

 The faster you understand your feedback, the faster you will improve your customer experience

 The way you collect feedback will depend on your target audience, your product or service, the channels most used in your marketing strategy, etc.